kdahal7/flash-sale-engine/README.md

 MIT License - feel free to use this project in your portfolio!

-## 🤝 Contributing

-Contributions welcome!
-Please read `CONTRIBUTING.md` first.

 ## 📧 Contact

-Built with ❤️ by [Your Name]
+Built with ❤️ by Kaushal